srfunksensei/video-rental-store/README.md

 #### Customer

 `Customer` consists of simple properties which define a customer abstraction.
 Each customer can have many rentals.
 Customer object itself contains number of bonus point which are accumulated every time when the rent is checked in.
-This way we keep the track of bonus points and providing the ability to independently update bonus point without loosing information.
+This way we keep the track of bonus points and provide the ability to independently update bonus point without loosing information.

 ### Data manipulation